BAL-Looping Framework Glossary

 Looping

 Once the system for inter-individual communication had evolved, something remarkable became possible.
-When the brain at large (BAL) prepares to express something, that preparation contains a kind of synopsis of what would be communicated.
-Could this expressive preparation be leveraged somehow – accessed internally before it reaches the outside world?
+When the brain at large (BAL) begins to express something, that incipient activity already points to the meaning that will be communicated.
+Could this incipient activity be leveraged somehow – accessed internally in lieu of being expressed?

 This would be extraordinarily useful.
 The BAL normally can only activate proxies through actual interaction with the external world – which takes time, energy, and can be risky.
-Suddenly, through this internal reuse, the BAL gains a completely new way to activate proxies: it can trigger them directly through its own expressive preparations.
-This opens up remarkable possibilities – internal experimentation, mental time travel, hypothetical reasoning, complex planning, and focused examination of experience itself - all without having to engage the external world.
+Suddenly, through this internal reuse, the BAL would gain a “lazy” way to activate proxies: it can trigger them directly by “eavesdropping on its own expressive preparations.
+This would open up untold possibilities – internal experimentation, mental time travel, hypothetical reasoning, complex planning, and focused examination of experience itself – all without having to even move a muscle and engage with the external world.

-The mechanism emerges from the architecture itself.
+Before the brain learns to loop, the mechanism for looping is already complete within the PTD during normal use, the only thing missing is the “neural reuse.”
 The BAL is equipped to work with messages that have passed through the incoming channel, where meaning is properly structured for comprehension.
-Resonance between the expressive and receptive pathways of the Proxy Transfer Device (PTD) creates the bridge: because the two channels can align in one-to-one correspondence, activity in the outgoing channel produces a mirrored pattern in the incoming channel.
-The BAL can then reuse this mirrored pattern just as it would any other incoming message.
+Resonance between the expressive and receptive pathways of the proxy transfer device (PTD) creates the bridge: because the two channels can align in one-to-one correspondence, activity in the outgoing channel produces a mirrored pattern in the incoming channel.
+The BAL can then work with this mirrored pattern just as it would any other incoming message.

 This reuse does not involve hearing words or replaying sounds.
 Instead, it delivers the “gist” – the final integrated meaning that normally follows the decoding of another person’s message.
 In looping, that meaning comes from one’s own expressive signal, without it ever being externalized.